CMihalcik/notes/erlang.md

     f().

 # Pid ! is fire and forget
+Is this what they call naked banging?

 # Loading an erl
--code is loaded from the codepath, .erl files in the cd of the repl will be found automatically
+- code is loaded from the codepath, .erl files in the cd of the repl will be found automatically

 # Running a function from a module
 - can be done by entering the following: